 Promise: Trump says he will create 25 million jobs, and in particular “bring back” manufacturing jobs.
 He also set a target of 4 percent annual economic growth.

 Outlook: It’s an ambitious target, some 2.5 more jobs than Obama created—working from the depth of a recession—and more even than Bill Clinton, the recent record holder.
 Many economists believe simply bringing manufacturing jobs back from overseas will be impossible because of structural changes in the economy.
 They are also skeptical of the growth promise.

 Status: Incomplete.
-Trump has already scored a major PR victory by convincing Carrier to preserve some jobs in Indiana—though the economic benefits are much less clear.
+Trump scored a major PR victory even before his inauguration by convincing Carrier to preserve some jobs in Indiana—though the economic benefits are much less clear.
 The first two jobs reports of 2017 were strong, but the March report missed expectations by a wide margin.